Recommended Side Trips in Manaslu Trek

 Base point: Prok

 This is a suggested day excursion to a mountain lake situated at an altitude of 3600 meters.
 It takes about 3-4 hours to get to the lake from the village of Prok.
-The mountain panorama from the lake is superb, but the effort is worth only in clear weather.
-Note that in early autumn and late spring clouds start to cover the mountains even early in the morning, so plan accordingly.
+The mountain panorama from the lake is superb, but the effort is worth it only in clear weather.
+Note that in early autumn and late spring, clouds start to cover the mountains even early in the morning, so plan accordingly.

 Hinang Gompa and Himalchuli Base Camp (4020m, 13186ft.)